-This BA guides students into the varied world of communication, which has been increasingly expanding with the spreading of new media and their interesting professional applications.
+This BA guides students into the varied world of communication, which has been increasingly expanding with the spreading of new media that open up to new interesting professional scenarios.
 With its three main specialisations, it is an interdisciplinary programme ranging between the various fields of graphic design, from advertising to digital publishing, from digital media to 3D motion graphics.
 Through the experimental activity of its creative workshops, the students can work on real projects in collaboration with internationally renowned professionals.